Unit 6 - Practice Quiz

 14 Which of the following is considered a maladaptive coping strategy?

-A. Mindfulness
+A. Problem-solving

-C. Seeking social support
+B. Seeking social support

 15 Salutogenesis, a concept relevant to positive mental health application, focuses on: